Fidel-TS: A High-Fidelity Multimodal Benchmark for Time Series Forecasting: Fidel-TS: A Benchmark Built on High-Fidelity Principles

 \paragraph{Enriching Data with Static and Dynamic Textual Context.} Real-world forecasting requires both foundational knowledge and real-time updates.
 To provide this, we integrate two distinct types of textual information.
 First, we establish the static context by sourcing background knowledge from the official API metadata: a general overview for the entire dataset, specific descriptions for each Subject, and detailed explanations for each Channel.
-Second, we incorporate dynamic, time-aligned information that reflects the evolving state of the system and its environment.
-Weather serves as a common and universally accessible source of this dynamic data, as it influences most real-world systems without being directly influenced by them, and up-to-date information is readily available from open APIs.
-For relevant datasets, we also support the use of control information extracted from system logs or scheduled events.
-All textual data, both static and dynamic, is precisely aligned with the time series data inherently.
-See Appendix \ref{sec:visual} for examples of our preprocessed time series and textual data.
+Second, we incorporate dynamic, time-aligned information (including weather and control events) that reflects the evolving state of the system and its environment.
+This dynamic information, along with detected sensor downtime events in Imperfection Handling step, is consolidated into the Dynamic Event Database, which features storage indexed by start and end times, ensuring that the textual context is strictly aligned with the timestamps of the numerical time series.
+See Appendix \ref{sec:visual} for examples and visual analysis of our preprocessed time series and textual data.

 \paragraph{Designing Evaluation Scenarios.} To test model performance under diverse real-world conditions, we create several dataset variations.
 First, to ensure a fair comparison across datasets with different native sampling frequencies, we provide an option to downsample high-frequency series to a uniform hourly level (denoted by the \texttt{-h} suffix).
 Second, to address the unique computational challenges of evaluating LLMs, we curate smaller subsets (denoted by the \texttt{-mini} suffix) constructed via importance sampling.
 By selecting samples from the full test set where unimodal models outperform multimodal ones and vice versa, we ensure both computational efficiency and fairness.
+We provide more details of the algorithm in Appendix \ref{sec:importance sampling} and prove that this method does not introduce bias to the evaluation.